Code of Conduct

 - Negative or offensive remarks related to gender, gender identity and expression, sexual orientation, disability, mental health condition, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, clothing, race, or religion.
-Consider that calling attention to differences can feel alienating.
+Calling attention to differences can feel alienating

 - Touching people without their affirmative consent